azavea/raster-vision/docs/experiments.rst

 To avoid reinventing the wheel, Raster Vision relies on third-party libraries to implement core functionality around building and training models for the various computer vision tasks it supports.
 To maintain flexibility and avoid being tied to any one library, Raster Vision tasks interact with third-party libraries via a "backend" interface `inspired by Keras <https://keras.io/backend/>`_.
-Each backend is a subclass of Backend and contains methods for translating between Raster Vision data structures and calls to a third-party library.
+Each backend is a subclass of ``Backend`` and mediates between Raster Vision data structures and a third-party library.
+Backends are configured using a ``BackendConfig, which is then set into the experiment using the ``.with_backend(backend)``.

 Keras Classification
 ^^^^^^^^^^^^^^^^^^^^